yuchenxie4645/EgoLoc/README.md

 ---
 ## 2. Running EgoLoc

-> We provide 2 demos for you to test out.
+> We provide both 2D and 3D demos for you to test out.

 ### 2.1 Running EgoLoc-2D (RGB Video Only)

-We provide two example videos to demonstrate how our 2D version of EgoLoc performs in a **closed-loop** setup.
+We provide several example videos to demonstrate how our 2D version of EgoLoc performs in a **closed-loop** setup.
 To run the demo:

 ```bash